 We believe that having regular, intentional relationships with other Christians in a small group setting provides the best opportunity for Christian growth and a greater focus on missional living.

 What is a SMALL GROUP?

 Currently, North Side emphasizes small groups as essential for Christian growth.
 These groups (usually 8 – 12 people) usually meet on the North Side campus to study Scripture, pray together, and cultivate Christian community.

 Currently, all of our small groups (adults and children) use The Gospel Project.
 This study walks through the entire Bible, using age appropriate teaching to show how all Scripture points to Jesus.

 How do I join a small group?

-You can join a small group through an existing relationship at North Side, or use the form at the bottom of the page.
+You can join a small group through an existing relationship at North Side, or click the button below.